-- 1. NSTC will coordinate all local event issues.
-Meal Plans will also be available to all schools and their spectators.
+- 1. FOR 2022, Meal Plans will NOT be available to schools on site.
+Food trucks and other options are being arranged as we speak.
+Teams will be notified in the weeks leading up to the event.
 Billeting and local transportation is largely off-base and the responsibility of each school to arrange.
 A listing of local hotels and room rates has been prepared by NSTC and is available through their offices. - 2.
 Schools will submit two complete lists of attending personnel to SNI (one list for competing cadets, one list for instructors, non-competing cadets and other spectators).
 These lists will specify who is receiving the \$15.00 team package and the optional base meal plans in addition to the competing cadets.
 All fees for team packages and meal plans will be submitted to SNI along with the corresponding paperwork.
 After submission, any revisions to these lists must be called in to SNI. - 3.
 Travel arrangements should be made by the unit's SNSI/NSI as far in advance as possible once the school has been selected to attend.